Heavy Unit

-Developer: Toho Publisher: Kaneko Released: December 26, 1990 Genre: Shooter
+Developer: Toho Publisher: Kaneko Released: 12/26/90 Genre: Shooter

 This version of Heavy Unit is an interesting beast.
 Originally the game was released to the arcade in 1988 with a PC Engine port the next year.
 That version is pretty much identical to its coin op big brother in terms of gameplay although the graphics have taken a massive hit.
-Its Sega counterpart improves on the arcade game with slightly better graphics although that isn’t saying much.
+Its Sega counterpart improves on the arcade game with slightly better graphics although that is not saying much.
 Both versions are import only and considering the stiff competition I can see why.
 Heavy Unit would have been just another shooter from a weird publisher and lost in the mix.

 Most shooters live and die by their weapon system and unfortunately Heavy Unit falls short.
 There’s an option for more speed, a shield that protects you from three hits, and a power booster that raises your firepower.
 You also have missiles that to be honest aren’t much help.
 Sadly that is all and when fully powered up you won’t really notice much of a difference.
 On the plus side it only takes three boosters to reach max level.

 Even though Heavy Unit is a bit simple on the mechanics it can be incredibly difficult.
-Because the weapons system is lacking you’ll have to employ some ace flying to make up for it.
+Because the weapons system is lacking you have to employ some ace flying to make up for it.
 Death comes in one hit and you are thrown back to a checkpoint which any shooting fan will know might as well be a death sentence.
 Power-up distribution isn’t the greatest and when combined with the sparse checkpoints dying becomes an even larger deterrent to finishing the game.
 The barrier item that offers protection does so sporadically; some enemies seemed to have no problem pushing right through it.
 All of these factors might sound harsh but it just means you’ll have to be extra careful because the designers did not equip you properly.

 Heavy Unit’s six levels initially don’t seem very long.
 However due to the difficulty and heavy trial and error involved in making progress it seems longer than it actually is.
 It’s a Catch 22; more levels would have been nice but the entire production is mediocre so would that really have made the game better?
 They at least tried to extend the life of the game through the various options in its menus such as stage select, game saving, and even watching a replay of your last run.
 They are definitely cool but would have been better off in a good game.

 The game’s presentation is a bit odd.
 This is very clearly a sci-fi shooter however there are numerous medieval elements such as heavily armored archers and dragons.
 It mixes its technological enemies and themes with the organic in a way that never quite seems to mesh.
-The enemy sprites are larger overall than in most games of this type, especially for the year it was released.
+The enemy sprites are larger overall than in most games of this type, especially for the year of its release.
 The backgrounds and color choices tend to be very garish with the game’s best moments being its Alien inspiration.
 Despite that it lags far behind similar 1990 releases such as Thunder Force 3 and M.U.S.H.A.

 In Conclusion